 Joint work with Janarthanan R., Sarath Chandar A. P., and Mitesh Khapra.
 Appeared at NAACL 2016.

-Prof. Ravindran is currently an associate professor in Computer Science at IIT Madras.
+Prof. Ravindran is currently an Professor in Computer Science at IIT Madras.
 He has nearly two decades of research experience in machine learning and specifically reinforcement learning.
 Currently his research interests are centered on learning from and through interactions and span the areas of data mining, social network analysis, and reinforcement learning.

 He is the co-director of the reconfigurable and intelligent systems engineering (RISE) group at IIT Madras, which has nearly 80 members associated with it currently.
 He also heads the Interdisciplinary Laboratory for Data Sciences at IIT Madras, which spans six Departments and looks at analytics in many different disciplines.